about-face: a reversal of direction, attitude, behavior, or point of view

 How we do it

-To accomplish our mission, we have the following programs for young women:
+To accomplish our mission, we have the following programs for young women (and students of all genders, including boys):

-- Speaking engagements for parents, teachers, and other adult advocates to help them understand the pressures facing girls today and how to bolster their self-esteem.
+- Speaking engagements for adult advocates of girls (parents, teachers, relatives, mentors, and friends) to help them understand the pressures facing girls today, how to discuss media messages in a productive way, and how to bolster girls’ self-esteem

 Why we do it